Novaya Zemlya: Environment

-The ecology of Novaya Zemlya is influenced by its severe climate, but the region nevertheless supports a diversity of biota.
-One of the most notable species present is the polar bear, whose population in the Barents Sea region is genetically distinct from other polar bear subpopulations.

 Climate

 Novaya Zemlya has a maritime-influenced variety of a tundra climate (Köppen ET).
 Due to some effect from the Gulf Stream and its offshore position, winters are much less severe than in much lower latitudes inland in Siberia, but instead last up to eight months a year.
 The milder waters to its west delays the onset of sea ice and causes vast seasonal lag in shoulder seasons.
 Due to latitudinal differences, the temperatures and daylight varies quite a bit throughout the archipelago, with the Malye Karmakuly station being located in the southern part.
 Novaya Zemlya is cloudy in general, but snowfall and rainfall is relatively scarce for being a maritime location.
 Even so, glaciers dominate the northern interior and there is strong snow accumulation each winter due to the length of the season.